 Q -- How long can I run my compressor before it needs maintenance?

-A -- If anyone tells you that they have a special compressor in which the piston cups do not wear out, they are not telling the truth.
-All compressors need to have their piston cups replaced from time to time.
-The wear on a piston cup happens where the seal meets the tank.
-Where there is compression, there is friction, heat, and wear.
+A -- All compressors need to have their piston cups replaced from time to time.
+Wear on a piston cup is inevitable due to compression, which causes friction and heat.
 There is no magic that can change this fact -- it’s just physics.

 High-powered, two-stage compressors need piston cup replacements every two to three years, depending on usage.
 Small low-flow, low-pressure compressors need less frequent piston cup replacement.